Milwaukie boys basketball escapes Pendleton threat to win 78-77

 But Pendleton closed the frame on a 17-7 run to lead 21-20 at the end of the stanza, getting two "threes" from senior Jayden Minthorn, five points by Sams and three points each from Jennings and senior Andy Oja, with Oja's 3-pointer coming with two seconds left.

 After a back-and-forth second quarter that saw Law score eight points and Sams 10, the Mustangs took a 38-35 edge into the second half.
-From there, however, Milwaukie used an 18-9 scoring edge to push its advantage to 56-44.
+From there, however, Milwaukie used an 18-9 scoring edge to push their advantage to 56-44.

 Harris was as hot as could be at the start of the half, making five straight 3-pointers in a span of just three minutes, a stretch capped when Harris took a Law pass and knocked down a "three" from the top of the key with 5:08 left in the period.